 I'm good.

-You're calling me Mr. Whans you think I'm very old.
+You're calling me Mr., which means you think I'm very old.

 I know.

-We're close in age, but I just have to do it.
+We're close in age, but I just have to say that.

-You can call me Sean as fine as on your mind today.
+You can call me Sean as fine as what's on your mind today.

-Um, well, I wanted to tell you that um I really appreciate you um and your show.
+Well, I wanted to tell you that I really appreciate you and your show.

-I just hope that something comes of it because I just think that you know Amer American people should have um uh the same laws as the government and the government should have the same laws as us.
+I just hope that something comes of it because I just think that, you know, American people should have the same laws as the government and the government should have the same laws as us.

-I I I'd be in jail if I did half the things Hillary and you know everybody else did so.
+I'd be in jail if I did half the things Hillary and, you know, everybody else did.

-The only thing that's good about it is I want our government to be I I don't want what has happened to ever happen again.
+The only thing that's good about it is I want our government to be, I don't want what has happened to ever happen again.

-It can't we can't be a a democratic republic and have the powerful tools of intelligence being used against the American people based on a politician using foreign nationals and Russian lies and presenting it before the Pfizer court as if it's real information.
+We can't be a democratic republic and have the powerful tools of intelligence being used against the American people based on a politician using foreign nationals and Russian lies and presenting it before the FISA court as if it's real information.

 What's wrong with you?

-Yeah I mean I'm not saying I'm doing a happy dance because I'm happy that they're gonna get in trouble or whatever, but I am one hundred percent doing a happy dance a jig up and down you know acrobatics whatever you want to call it because we're being proved right I'm not gonna lie about that.
+Yeah, I mean, I'm not saying I'm doing a happy dance because I'm happy that they're going to get in trouble or whatever, but I am 100% doing a happy dance and jig up and down, you know, acrobatics, whatever you want to call it, because we're being proved right.

-I am well I'll tell you one thing if we weren't right uh they would be dancing all over us.
+If we weren't right, they would be dancing all over us.

-You know the media never said wow Hannity was one of the few people that saw this comment.
+You know, the media never said, wow, Hannity was one of the few people that saw this coming.

-Then I don't expect and I don't want and I don't even care about about any of that.
+Then I don't expect, and I don't want, and I don't even care about any of that.

-You know peace and safety and security uh and and the possibility of a denuclear denuclearized uh Korean peninsula is a good thing.
+You know, peace and safety and security and the possibility of a denuclearized Korean peninsula is a good thing.

 Getting out of the Iran deal is a good thing.

-In spite of all of this everything is working out as it relates to foreign policy and the economy and everything that really matters for in people's lives.
+In spite of all of this, everything is working out as it relates to foreign policy and the economy and everything that really matters in people's lives.

 Alan is in Charlottesville, Virginia.